-According to the US Bureau of Labor Statistics, physical therapist technician salaries range from $31,840 - $75,530 per year.
+According to the US Bureau of Labor Statistics, physical therapist assistant salaries range from $31,840 - $75,530 per year.
 The median salary is $54,410.
 Specific salaries depend on the individual's qualifications, education and experience, as well as geographic location and size of the hiring facility.

 Job prospects for physical therapist assistants are excellent.
 According to the Bureau of Labor Statistics, the growth projection for this career is 41% from 2012-2022, a much faster than average rate.
 The fact that the population is aging rapidly makes it likely that PTAs will be needed for years to come.